Bruflot/xscreen-rs/README.md

 Note: The overlay that darkens the background and highlights the selected region only works if you are using a window compositor; otherwise, only an outline will be drawn that highlights the selected area.
+The colors can be edited in `src/region.rs`.

 ## Usage

 Global keybinds must be handled by your window manager.
 Window capture can be toggled from region capture by hitting space.

 ```
 xscreen [FLAGS] [OPTIONS] <output>